 This morning we transfer south out of Phnom Penh to the town of Takeo.
 Here the road becomes quieter and we mount our bikes for the 50km ride to the Phnom Den / Tinh Bien border.
 Once border formalities have been completed, we cycle approximately 30km to Chau Doc. *Chau Pho hotel or similar*

-A morning transfer by road to Long Xuyen where we take a public ferry across the river.
-From here we ride along a lovely quiet backroad, lined with small villages and dwellings, towards Vinh Long.
+This morning we ride from our hotel along a lovely quiet backroad, lined with small villages and dwellings before stopping for lunch and transferring the rest of the way to Vinh Long by bus.
 Leaving the bikes on the mainland, we take another boat (20 minutes) to reach our homestay guesthouse on an island in the Mekong Delta, known as the 'rice bowl' of Vietnam.
 After settling in we can explore the area on foot.
 The rivers and canals of the Mekong Delta form an amazing network of waterways.
 The area is famous for its abundant rice production but in many areas farmers are now moving to more profitable fish-farming and fruit and vegetable growing.
 The evening is tranquil as we have dinner at the homestay and enjoy some 'Delta' hospitality.
 We spend the night sleeping at a simple guesthouse built in the style of a local house.
 Bedding, a mosquito net and a small towel are provided. *Homestay Guesthouse Mekong Delta*

 We leave by boat, stopping en route for a look at the Cai Be floating market.
 Here large boats moor up in the Mekong River, weighed down with fruit and vegetable produce.
 Local traders and shop owners buy in bulk in this strictly 'wholesale' market.
 Recently, Cai Be floating market is becoming less crowded and smaller as fruit trading is mostly now done by trucks due to the bridge being built.
 However, this is still a great opportunity to see a local market and trade being conducted traditionally on a smaller scale.
 A little further on we make a short stop to see cottage industries producing such items as popped rice, pancakes, wine and other homemade products.
 We start our ride towards Cai Lay where we take a scenic route through fruit orchards and along the Mekong riverbank.
 Back on the bus in My Tho, we drive on to the heat, hustle and bustle of Ho Chi Minh City, still usually known as Saigon.
 This is an exciting and absorbing city where scooters pack the streets and temples stand defiantly alongside modern developments.
 Devastated by the Vietnam War, it is now a free market city where anything goes. *Huong Sen hotel or similar*